 6. The affiliate partner

-An affiliate is a content creator who shares your products or services on a channel they own, typically a website, blog, or social media account.
+An affiliate is a content creator who shares your products or services on a channel they own, typically a website, blog, podcast, or social media account.
 The content includes a trackable link to your brand website, known as an affiliate link.
 Whenever a customer uses the affiliate link to purchase your products, the responsible affiliate earns a cash commission on the sale.

 While affiliates may share products with their inner network, most of their business comes from followers or subscribers – people who don’t necessarily know them but diligently read their content.